Diversity, Equity, Inclusion, and Justice in IPM

 Presenter: Dr. Hongmei Li-Byarlay – Associate Professor, Central State University

-Description: This presentation will focus on current research on the genetics and breeding of mite-resistant stocks in honey bees, and a recent study using a sustainable method to manage varroa mites in bee hives.
+Description: This presentation focuses on current research on the genetics and breeding of mite-resistant stocks in honey bees, and a recent study using a sustainable method to manage varroa mites in bee hives.

 Kosher, Halal and Insects: How do they relate?